Fiserv/billpay/docs/resourcesAndGuides/sampleUseCaseImplementation.md

-﻿## Sample Use Case Implementation
+﻿## Use Case Implementation

+This is a sample use case implementation.

 ### Making a Bill Payment